tytydraco/yessleep/out/There_is_something_wrong_at_the_Soft_Play_Centre_pt2.md

+[There is something wrong at the Soft Play Centre [pt.1]](https://www.reddit.com/r/nosleep/s/z51zC0jMZC)

 Hi guys,

 I would like to apologise for any confusion caused…I think my overtime shifts at the Tunnelwig are draining me.
 As a result I’m even more stupid than usual.